Creepy Things That Were Considered Normal 100 Years Ago

 Cities have always had to deal with traffic and pollution.
 Even ancient Rome had rules about where horses could go and when.
 But in the 1800s, cities industrialized and grew so that by the dawn of the 20th century, metropolises like New York depended on hundreds of thousands of horses for delivery and transportation.

 A horse can deposit between 15 and 35 pounds of manure and up to a couple gallons of urine every day.
-City leaders around the world faced a huge problem, and in 1894, per Historic UK, The Times of London predicted that, "In 50 years, every street in London will be buried under nine feet of manure."
-Although automobiles and asphalt are what truly ended the age of the urban horse, it was in response to what some historians call "The Great Horse-Manure Crisis" that city planning and sanitation engineers became essential in future city growth.
+City leaders around the world faced a huge problem, and in 1894, The Times of London predicted (via Historic UK) that, "In 50 years, every street in London will be buried under nine feet of manure."
+Although automobiles and asphalt are what truly ended the age of the urban horse, it was in response to what some historians call "The Great Horse-Manure Crisis" that city planning and sanitation engineers became essential for future city growth.

 Women's medicine was frightening

-Health care in general wasn't a pleasant experience in the early 20th century (although it should've been, considering that heroin and cocaine were sold over-the-counter).
-For women, it was worse.
+Health care in general wasn't a pleasant experience in the early 20th century, but it was particularly bad for women.
 It will probably be little surprise that women still faced challenges entering medicine.
-But they were also excluded from medical research for a very long time (so long, in fact, that including females in medical research trials was only made mandatory in 2016!), which probably had something to do with the baffling diagnoses and treatments that women could expect.
+But they were also excluded from medical research for a very long time (so long, in fact, that including females in medical research trials was only made mandatory in 2016), which probably had something to do with the baffling diagnoses and treatments that women could expect.

-Per The Week, one popular 1907 book on pregnancy instructed doctors to prep pregnant women: "The hair around the genitalia should be cut short with scissors or shaved, scrubbed with hot sterile water, and bathed with bichloride solution."
-Acid, they suggested that the lady-bits be washed with acid.
+One popular 1907 book on pregnancy, Henry Davidson Fry's "Maternity" (via The Week), instructed doctors to prep pregnant women: "The hair around the genitalia should be cut short with scissors or shaved, scrubbed with hot sterile water, and bathed with [acidic] bichloride solution."
 Another popular book of the same year theorized that the womb is directly connected to the clitoris and that birth pains could be treated by applying pressure "with the fingers on the terminal filaments of the sympathetic nerves in and around" the area.

-A popular treatment to the dreaded female "hysteria," whose symptoms could basically be any behavior that men didn't like, purportedly involved doctors giving patients a pelvic massage until they orgasmed.
+A popular treatment to the dreaded female "hysteria," the symptoms of which could basically be any behavior that men didn't like, purportedly involved doctors giving patients a pelvic massage until they orgasmed.
 Eventually, a visionary hero arose and invented an "electromechanical" treatment, which would lead to today's, shall we say, adult toys.

 Public executions